brandontaslater/vuejs-games-system/README.md

-# vuejs-tic-tac-toe
+# vuejs-games-system
+## Tic Tac Toe
-A simple implementation of TicTacToe written in VueJs
+A simple implementation of a games system including:
+- TicTacToe written in VueJs